snowplow-archive/snowplow.github.com/_posts/2014-07-28-explorations-in-analyzing-web-event-data-in-graph-databases.md

 ![Basic user-view-page structure] [image2]

 Then these View nodes can be linked together to create an order.
 The diagram below shows a user who has visited Page 1, then Page 2, before returning to Page 1 and finally visiting Page 3.

+![Putting events in order] [image3]

 I've chosen to link the *View* events with 'PREV' edges, rather than 'NEXT', because it seems semantically more straightforward to add a 'PREV' edge whenever a new event happens.
 We can traverse in either direction though, so 'NEXT' can be conceived as going backwards along a 'PREV' edge.

-![Putting events in order] [image2]

 Without the intermediate *View* nodes, it would be computationally expensive to order the page views.
 As it is, we can just follow the PREV edges (in either direction).